-What are Bulging Discs?
+What are Bulging Disc?

 A bulging disc occurs when one of the discs between the vertebrae of the spine extends beyond its normal boundary.
 Unlike a herniated disc, where the disc’s inner gel leaks out, a bulging disc involves the disc protruding outward but remaining intact.
 Bulging discs can press on spinal nerves, leading to pain, numbness, or weakness.